richardhuskey/asteroid_impact/README.md

 For Mac users.
 In order to get Asteroid Impact to work on OS X Sierra (10.12), updated versions of PyGame and PySerial must be installed.
 PyGame cannot be installed through pip on Mac, so you can follow [these instructions](https://jamesfriend.com.au/installing-pygame-python-3-mac-os-yosemite).
 Alternately, you can use an integrated development environment (IDE) such as [PyCharm](https://www.jetbrains.com/pycharm/).

+As an alternative for macOS users, you may consider using a conda environment.
+To do this you will need [Anaconda 3](https://www.anaconda.com/) installed.
+From there, follow these steps:

+1. Open a terminal and run this command:

+	'''$ conda create -n ai python=2.7'''

+2. Activate the environment:

+	'''$ conda activate ai'''

+3. Install dependencies:

+	'''$ pip install pygame'''

+	'''$ pip install pyserial'''

+4. Run Asteroid Impact (make sure you are in the 'src' directory that contains game.py:

+	'''$ python game.py'''

+5. Deactivate your conda virtual environment when done:

+	'''$ conda deactivate'''

 <h1>New Features</h1>

 <h2>Questionnaire Block Development</h2>